-1) Escape the Five Eyes surveillance, use a VPN
+3. Escape the Five Eyes surveillance, use a VPN

 Canada may not be as cruel with its censorship policies as China, but it poses a serious threat to your online security.

-Since it is a part of Five Eyes – an intelligence alliance which comprises of United States, United Kingdom, New Zealand, Australia and Canada, the online privacy of a user is torn to pieces by the Canadian and other member authorities.
+Since it is a part of Five Eyes – an intelligence alliance that comprises of United States, United Kingdom, New Zealand, Australia and Canada, the online privacy of a user is torn to pieces by the Canadian and other member authorities.

-The best VPN for Canada can help you protect against the unwanted snooping and surveillance by the Five Eyes and other online spy agencies.
+The best VPN for Canada can help you protect against unwanted snooping and surveillance by the Five Eyes and other online spy agencies.
 VPN services are considered as an epitome for online protection since the protocols are hard to break by and the encryption is impossible to decode.

-2) Beat Geo restriction and access restricted websites and VoD services
+4. Beat Geo restriction and access restricted websites and VoD services

 Geo-restriction can seriously be a pain in the neck.
 Even though Canada doesn’t have too many restrictions on what sites you can or cannot visit, there are still some websites that are inaccessible in Canada.